victoryeo/django-llama/README.md

 - Process and index this content into a searchable database using LangChain and Chroma.
 - Use Llama2 CPP to answer queries with info extracted from indexed content
 - Use open source Llama2 model

+## Frontend
+The frontend is built using NextJS.
+It is in nextjs-chatbot.